My 4 takeaways from a world-class marketing conference (plus a bonus 5th one)

 So, what do you do at each stage of your business, in order to grow to the next stage?

-Over the last few days, I’ve been in Las Vegas attending a big digital marketing conference, learning from some of the most successful entrepreneurs in the world right now.
+Over the last few days, I’ve been in Austin, Texas, attending a big digital marketing conference, learning from some of the most successful entrepreneurs in the world right now.

 Now I get to bring this knowledge home and share it with my clients, students and readers.